A Cogentica, LLC Company

 Over time, the issue of discrimination has received the attention of policymakers mainly because of the increased need for achieving equality in society.
 Disability discrimination, in particular, has had various policies enacted to help in realizing positive change regarding the issue.
 One such positive change in the enactment of the Americans with Disabilities Act of 1990 (ADA).
 The ADA prohibits the discrimination against employees with a physical or mental impairment that substantially limits major life activities such as walking, sitting, reading, seeing, and communicating.
 The Act addresses five major areas that include employment rights, public services, public accommodations, telecommunications, and miscellaneous covered by four titles (ADA National Network, 2017).

 The positive change reciprocated in the percentage of disabled people who managed to get employment in the late 20th and early 21st-century, and led to the increase in the number of disabled people who could manage to take care of themselves.
 The changes led to improved psychological development and self-images for disabled people, further enhancing their belief that they had a viable control over the direction of their lives.
-Unchecked disability discrimination can have negative psychological impacts on the disabled, as it may affect their ability to carry out their daily activities and social isolation.
+Unchecked disability discrimination can have negative psychological impacts on the disabled, as it may affect their ability to carry out their daily activities and result in social isolation.
 It may also lead them to develop depression and stress about their condition.